Loading...

 How to consume Peri Peri Chicken Sub without glucose spikes

-Engage in light physical activity, such as a brisk walk, shortly after eating.
-This can help your muscles use up some of the glucose in your bloodstream.
+Engage in light physical activity, like a short walk, after eating.
+This can help your muscles use some of the excess glucose for energy.

 Herbal Teas